Tecblic-Shubham/Data-Science---ML-Test/README.md

 ```

 ### Data Description
 In this dataset, there are various factors given, which are involved when a patient is hospitalized.
-On the basis of these factors, predict whether the patient will survive or not.
+On the basis of these factors, predicting whether the patient will survive or not.

 ### Installation